Thurluth/Popups-Android/README.md

 ## PopupMessage

-This Popup just display a simple message with a button to close the popup.
+This Popup just displays a simple message with a button to close the popup.

 <img src="https://raw.github.com/Thurluth/Popups-Android/master/sceenshot/PopupMessage.png"/>

 ## <br/>PopupBoolean

-This Popup display a text with two buttons.
+This Popup displays a text with two buttons.

 <img src="https://raw.github.com/Thurluth/Popups-Android/master/sceenshot/PopupBoolean.png"/>

 ## <br/>PopupChoice

-This Popup display a text and multiple clickable choices.
+This Popup displays a text and multiple clickable choices.

 <img src="https://raw.github.com/Thurluth/Popups-Android/master/sceenshot/PopupChoice.png"/>

 ## <br/>PopupInputInt

-This Popup display a text and an EditText where you can enter number.
+This Popup displays a text and an EditText where you can enter number.

 <img src="https://raw.github.com/Thurluth/Popups-Android/master/sceenshot/PopupInputInt.png"/>

 ## <br/>PopupInputString

-This Popup display a text and an EditText where you can enter text.
+This Popup displays a text and an EditText where you can enter text.

 <img src="https://raw.github.com/Thurluth/Popups-Android/master/sceenshot/PopupInputString.png"/>

 ## <br/>PopupLogin

-This Popup display a text and an EditText where you can enter a login and one where you can enter a password.
+This Popup displays a text and an EditText where you can enter a login and one where you can enter a password.

 <img src="https://raw.github.com/Thurluth/Popups-Android/master/sceenshot/PopupLogin.png"/>